 Next question is how important is the integrity of the resource and reserve estimate to the successful operation of a mine?

 Answer: Very important.
 The mine life, project economics, and shareholder value all rely on it.
 So why aren’t a second set of eyes or third party audits very common?

-In the years prior to 43-101, junior mining companies could produce their own resource estimates and disclose the results.
-With the advent of NI 43-101, a second set of eyes was introduced whereby an independent QP could review the company’s internal resource estimate and/or prepare their own estimate and ultimately take legal responsible for the estimate.
+In the years prior to 43-101, junior mining companies could produce their own resource estimates and disclose the results publicly.
+With the advent of NI 43-101, a second set of eyes was introduced whereby an independent QP could review the company’s internal resource and/or prepare their own estimate.
+Now the QP ultimately takes legal responsible for the estimate.

-Given that, in many cases the project resource estimate is prepared solely by the QP or a team of QP’s.
-In many cases this resource gets published without any other oversight, in other words without a second set of eyes taking a look at it.
-The assumption is that QP doing the work is a qualified expert, their judgement is without question, and their work is error free.
+Currently it seems the project resource estimate is prepared solely by the QP or a team of QP’s.
+In most cases this resource gets published without any other oversight.
+In other words no second set of eyes has taken a look at it.
+We assume the QP is a qualified expert, their judgement is without question, and their work is error free.

 As we have seen, some resources estimates have been mishandled and disciplinary actions have been taken against QP’s.
 The conclusion is that not all QP’s are perfect.